By Talaera Talks on Apr 11, 2022 7:05:00 AM

 Business storytelling is a tool widely used in branding and communication (although it is extremely valuable for any other department) to convey a company's value proposition in a memorable way.
 It consists of using the structure and literary devices of a story combined with powerful data and visuals to strike the right balance between the emotional and logical aspects of decision-making.

-Storytelling can help you sell to clients, persuade colleagues, engage employees, develop your brand narrative, and even gain a competitive advantage.
+Storytelling can help you sell to clients, persuade colleagues, engage employees, develop your brand narrative, gain a competitive advantage, and even win a trial in court.
 It is also used to make presentations more memorable for your audience, and to make your product more charismatic to the end-user.
 And if you are selling to companies, you will need great b2b storytelling to make your product more exciting.

 The anatomy of excellent business storytelling